babuush/online-retail/README.md

 # online-retail

-A simple and small Python project for my CS class.
+A simple and small Web-Scraping and Data Manipulating project for my CS class.